CompilerErrorRBX/BetterTable/README.md

 **.rowData : `Array`**

 The data used to generate the `Row` Objects.
-Setting this value will update the rows in the BetterTable.
+Setting this value will update the rows in the _BetterTable_.

 **.rowIndex : `Integer`**

-The current row the BetterTable is scrolled to.
+The current row the _BetterTable_ is scrolled to.
 Setting this value will scroll the row with this index into view.

 **.$el : `<DOMElement>`**

-The BetterTable element.
+The _BetterTable_ element.

 **.$bodyEl : `<DOMElement>`**